To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 Inertial confinement fusion relies on shooting a high-energy laser beams at a fuel pellet target containing deuterium and tritium fuel for the reaction.
 The impact of the high-energy beam causes shockwaves to travel through the fuel pellet target, heating and compressing it to induce fusion reactions.

-This method of inducing nuclear fusion reactions was first suggested in the 1950s, and in the 1970s, high-energy ICF research suggested that it could be a more promising path to fusion energy than tokamak and stellarator reactors.
-However, over the next two decades, researchers gradually discovered more and more hurdles that needed to be overcome in order to reach ignition, and estimations regarding how much energy the laser beams needed to induce fusion doubled on a yearly basis.
+This method of inducing nuclear fusion reactions was first suggested in the 1950s, and in the 1970s, high-energy ICF (inertial confinement fusion) research suggested that it could be a more promising path to fusion energy than tokamak and stellarator fusion reactors.
+However, over the next two decades, researchers gradually discovered more and more hurdles that needed to be overcome in order to reach ignition within such a fusion reactor, and estimations regarding how much energy the laser beams needed to induce fusion doubled on a yearly basis.

 The National Ignition Facility at the Lawrence Livermore National Laboratory in Livermore, California is the largest and most energetic ICF system in the world.
 Completed in 2009, as of 2015 this system has only been able to reach one-third of the conditions needed for ignition.
-The NIF is currently used mainly for materials science and weapon research.
+The NIF is currently used mainly for materials science and weapon research rather than fusion power research.

 Other Places Where Nuclear Fusion Happens